Create local BLAST databases

 Image createlocalBLASTdbstep1

-Figure 16.14: Add sequences for the BLAST database.
+Figure 16.14: Select sequences to be used in the creation of a BLAST database.

 Image createlocalBLASTdbstep2

 Click Finish to create the BLAST database.
-Once the process is complete, the new database will be available in the Manage BLAST databases dialog, and when running BLAST against local data.
+Once the process is complete, the new database will be available in the Manage BLAST databases dialog, and when launching BLAST against local data.

 Create BLAST Database creates BLAST+ version 4 (dbV4) databases.